CAAT rings in 2020 by welcoming new employers

 The Plan adds its first Manitoba employer, and expands its list of non-profit employers

 The CAAT Pension Plan continues to diversify its membership and extend its reach across Canada.
 On January 1, 2020, CAAT welcomed three more employers to the growing list of members in the DBplus plan design.

 Benefit security is the CAAT Plan’s main priority and a key area of focus for the Plan’s governors.
 Building reserves and diversifying Plan membership are some of the ways the Plan manages risk to stay strong and relevant for current and future members.
-The introduction of DBplus, the Plan’s second plan design approved in 2018, is one way CAAT is evolving to meet the needs of a changing workforce.
+The introduction of DBplus is one way CAAT is evolving to meet the needs of a changing workforce.

-Employers and employees have an equal voice in the Plan’s decisions through their representatives on the Board of Trustees and the Sponsors’ Committee.
-This governance structure balances different perspectives and interests.
-It also promotes collegiality and a collective focus on the long-term security of the Plan.
-For these reasons, joint governance is one of the Plan’s key strengths.
+Joint governance is a key strength of the Plan.
+It ensures employees and employers have an equal voice in the Plan’s decisions through their representatives on the Board of Trustees and the Sponsors’ Committee.
+Joint governance also balances different perspectives and interests, promotes collegiality, and ensures there is a collective focus on the Plan’s long-term security.

 Spotlight on the Chair and Vice-Chair of the Board of Trustees

 On April 1, 2019, the Chair and Vice-Chair assumed their new roles.

 It’s important for the CAAT Pension Plan to stay up-to-date with any changes to your personal information, such as a change in residence, marital status, or bank account.